A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Position Bias Correction Using Control Function

 \item \textbf{Hazard ratio transformation:} Instead of assuming normality as in the PDF and IMR transformations, we use a more general nonparametric Kernel Density Estimation (KDE) to estimate the PDF ($f(\hat{\epsilon}^{y}_{q, m})$) of each residual ($\hat{\epsilon}^{y}_{q,m}$).
-The estimated PDF of the residual is used to calculate the hazard ratio using equation~\eqref{eq:IMR} by scaling with the CDF.
-We then use the estimated hazard ratio in the ranking model (equation~\eqref{eq:unbiased_c_temp}) instead of using the residuals directly.
+The estimated PDF of the residual is used to calculate the hazard ratio by dividing it by the CDF.
+We then use the estimated hazard ratio in the model (equation~\eqref{eq:unbiased_c_lewbel_temp}) instead of using the residuals directly.
 Note that, nonparametric control function methods~\cite{blundell-res04, das-res03} do not require parametric assumptions about the distribution of residuals. \end{enumerate} Let $T(\hat{\epsilon}^{y}_{q,m}) \in \mathcal{T}$ be any transformation of the estimated residuals, with $\mathcal{T}$ being the set of all transformations.
-Now, we can rewrite the final ranking model from equation~\eqref{eq:unbiased_c_temp} as:
+Now, we can rewrite the click model from equation~\eqref{eq:unbiased_c_lewbel_temp} as:

-We can train the ranker $g()$ with an LTR algorithm with features and transformed residuals as inputs and document clicks as target outputs.
-One of the main advantages of our approach is that $g()$ can be any linear or non-linear pointwise, pairwise, or listwise ranking model, making it broadly applicable as bias correction with any state-of-the-art LTR method.

-After learning the optimal ranking model $g()$, we can predict click probabilities for all documents with each new query and rank them accordingly.
-Since the unbiased ranking model $g()$ estimates the unbiased feature effects on clicks, the transformed residual $T(\hat{\epsilon}^{y}_{q,m})$ for each query-document pair is no longer required during inference.
-As a result, we can predict unbiased click probabilities solely based on features and set $T(\hat{\epsilon}^{y}_{q,m})$ to zero during inference.
-We provide the CFC algorithm in Appendix~\ref{cfc_algorithm}, along with its computational complexity, data requirements, and differences from click model-based methods in Appendix~\ref{computational_complexity},\ref{sec:data_requirements}, and~\ref{sec:click_model_diff}, respectively.